wohlfea/sea-301-d2/class-02-jquery-and-events/pair-assignment/README.md

 Work with the provided starter code to add event handling to a basic Blog web site.

 The code has unfinished features.
 Your help is needed to complete it!
+The blog should end up looking [something like this](http://hijk.it/image/1C3V1S1r3H1n/Screen%20Shot%202015-11-23%20at%2012.21.45%20PM.png).

 Search through the code for: